 There’s usually no software to download, meaning you can access it from anywhere with an internet connection.

-Put simply, a virtual terminal acts as a kind of digital card machine – because, of course, your customer (and their card) doesn’t have to be physically present.
+Put simply, a virtual terminal acts as a kind of digital credit card machine for small businesses – because, of course, your customer (and their card) doesn’t have to be physically present.

 What are MOTO payments?